 This subject will allow students to gain a deeper understanding of the processes governing the geological evolution of the Earth.
 This will be achieved via the lecture series, practical sessions and a four-day field trip, providing hands-on and theoretical investigations employing Victoria’s geology.

-These studies are integrated with field case studies, during a four day field trip to collect fossils, rocks and minerals that are used to interpret the geological evolution of the region.
+These studies are integrated with field case studies, during a three-day field trip to collect fossils, rocks and minerals that are used to interpret the geological evolution of the region.